Firstbober/wapanel/docs/users/config_file.rst

-font.weight			Weight of the font																thin, ultrathin, semilight, book, normal, medium, semibold, bold, ultrabold, heavy, ultraheavy font.size			Size of the font																Any positive integer or -1 for default value font.strikethrough	You know what that means.														true or false font.underline		Underline.																		none, single, double, low, error, single_line, double_line, error_line font.letter_spacing	Spacing between letters															Any positive integer or -1 for default value
+font.weight			Weight of the font																thin, ultrathin, semilight, book, normal, medium, semibold, bold, ultrabold, heavy, ultraheavy font.size			Size of the font																Any positive integer or -1 for default value font.strikethrough	You know what that means.														true or false font.underline		Underline.																		none, single, double, low, error font.letter_spacing	Spacing between letters															Any positive integer or -1 for default value
 =================== =============================================================================== ======================================